 Sandy is experienced in the areas of polymer chemistry, polysilanes and polygermanes, organometallic compounds, luminescence, homogeneous catalysis, and various analytical and spectroscopic techniques.

-Prior to joining Panitch Schwarze Belisario & Nadel LLP, Dr. Katz was a Patent Agent at Akin Gump Strauss Hauer & Feld.
+Prior to joining Panitch Schwarze Belisario & Nadel, LLP, Sandy was a Patent Agent at Akin Gump Strauss Hauer & Feld.

-Dr. Katz received her B.A summa cum laude in chemistry from Brandeis University in 1995 and her PhD. in inorganic and materials chemistry from the University of Pennsylvania in 2000.
-Dr. Katz was the recipient of a National Science Foundation Summer Research Fellowship in 1993.
+Sandy received her B.A summa cum laude in chemistry from Brandeis University and her PhD. in inorganic and materials chemistry from the University of Pennsylvania.
+Sandy was the recipient of a National Science Foundation Summer Research Fellowship in 1993.
 She was the recipient of the University of Pennsylvania School of Arts and Sciences Dissertation Fellowship in 1999.

-Prior to entering the practice of patent prosecution, Dr. Katz was a graduate research assistant and a teaching assistant at the University of Pennsylvania and at Brandeis University.
+Prior to entering the practice of patent prosecution, Sandy was a graduate research assistant and a teaching assistant at the University of Pennsylvania and at Brandeis University.
 Her research resulted in publications in leading scientific journals and presentations at national chemistry meetings.

-Dr. Katz is a member of Phi Beta Kappa, Phi Lambda Upsilon Chemistry Honor Society and the American Chemical Society.
+Sandy is a member of Phi Beta Kappa, Phi Lambda Upsilon Chemistry Honor Society, and the American Chemical Society.

 September 11, 2019